 - We commit to creating programming with which we can cultivate and showcase the work of BIPOC, specifically Black, artists.

-- We have established the Black in Appalachia Initiative which seeks out the stories of Black Appalachian playwrights and is committed to reading at least one per year in our Appalachian Festival of Plays and Playwrights.
-The goal of the BIAI is to develop these plays for production in future seasons and establish relationships with Black theatre artists.
+- We have established Black Stories Black Voices, which seeks to tell and amplify Black stories and voices through all theatrical disciplines.
+As part of this program, we intend to seek out the stories of Black Appalachian playwrights and have committed to reading at least one per year in our Appalachian Festival of Plays and Playwrights.
+One of the goals for BSBV is to develop these plays for production in future seasons and establish relationships with Black theatre artists.

 - In conjunction, we’ve established a Monologue Series with the goal of attaching Black Appalachian stories with Black playwrights across the nation.
 Our hope is to increase the number of Black playwrights telling Black Appalachian stories.